TypicalFin/TypicalFin/README.md

 ### Hello
-I work on clients and anticheats in my spare time.
+I work on Minecraft client and anticheat software in my spare time.